Sanduo Shopping District metro station

 Sanduo Shopping District is a station on the Red line of Kaohsiung MRT in Lingya District, Kaohsiung, Taiwan.
 The station is named after the Sanduo Shopping District.
+It will be a future transfer station with the Yellow line.

 Station Overview

 The station is a two-level, underground station with an island platform and seven exits.
 It is 213 meters long and is located at the intersection of Zhongshan 2nd Rd. and Sanduo 3rd Rd.

 The station is unique in the Kaohsiung MRT for two reasons.
 First, it is the only underground station with an open platform, allowing for passengers to see the platform directly from the lobby area (similar to many underground stations on the Taipei Metro).
 The other is the unique design of the elevator; the structure is incorporated both into the lighting on the ceiling as well as the platform level.

 The station will be a transfer station with the Yellow line in the future.